 There are several key signs to look out for that suggest your house is ready for restumping.

 One of the more extreme signs is if your floors start to feel as though they are on a slope.

 Try dropping a marble and seeing if it rolls one way – this is a sign that shifting stumps have caused your house to sag.
 You may feel the sloping floor beneath your feet as you walk.

-An eye test can reveal damage.
+An eye test can reveal the damage.
 Though you may not be a trained inspector, even a layperson can see issues such as cracks, holes, mould and various other forms of visible damage.

 Presence of moisture